GDD 2

 Overview

 Game Design and Development II is a lecture with integrated exercises (VU, continual assessment).
 If you do not submit any assignments (partial course requirements, Teilleistungen) you will be deregistered from the lecture.
-The examination is considered to have started when the assignment [I-01] Multiplayer or any following assignment has been submitted.
+The examination is considered to have started when the assignment [A-01] Group Registration, Group Idea has been submitted.

 You need to submit all assignments to receive a passing grade.
 Empty or zero-effort submissions do not count for this rule and will result in a failing grade.

 Each assignment will be graded based on how accurately you fulfill the tasks of the assignment description.
 For game assignments, the game design document, game elements, game design guidelines, usability, polishing, balancing, and presentation can be taken into account as well.
 For written assignments, the readability, formatting, and how precisely the topic was addressed can be additional decisive factors.
-For some assignments you might be able to earn bonus points, this is designated in the assignment description.
 The assignments are weighted according to the weighting table.

 Partial course requirements are corrected after all partial course requirements have been completed.

 Late submissions are not considered by default and will result in a point deduction.
-Contact the tutors (preferably before the deadline) if you cannot submit an assignment in time, we might be able to find a solution.
+Contact the tutor (before the deadline) if you cannot submit an assignment in time, we might be able to find a solution.

-If you cannot attend on mandatory dates, contact the tutors beforehand.
+If you cannot attend on mandatory dates, contact the tutor beforehand.

 Plagiarism